sochikenny/exchange-rate/README.md

 ## Description

-A simple exchange rate calculator app created using vanilla javascript and exchange rate API
+A simple exchange rate calculator app created using vanilla javascript and the exchange rate API